SEN (Special Educational Needs)

 - Valuing children’s individual achievements and promoting their self esteem

-- Liaising with appropriate support/children’s agencies such as the TESS teacher, Speech and Language therapists, Educational Psychologist, health and social services etc…
+- Liaising with appropriate support/children’s agencies such as Speech and Language therapists, Educational Psychologist, health and social services etc…

 - Providing teachers and teaching assistants with support, expertise, resources and training in order to assist them in planning and providing a relevant and differentiated curriculum for all pupils.